 The survey also showed that neighborhood boundaries are fuzzy.
 For example, Righteous Room and Majestic are in Poncey Highlands, which borders the Virginia Highlands.
 Both places appeared in the list of topics for Virginia Highlands.
 However, some participants adamantly opposed including them in Virginia Highlands, saying they belonged to Poncey Highlands.
 Others confirmed relevancy within the Virginia Highlands, perhaps feeling they were close enough to be included in that neighborhood.

 This might also be an example of survey acquiescence bias—participants wanted to please the researcher by confirming their relevancy.
 Arguing for this explanation, there were other points of interests that participants confirmed to be associated with Virginia Highlands that were nowhere near its borders.
 For example, participants confirmed the relevancy of Smith’s Olde Bar to Virginia Highlands, yet the bar is in Piedmont Heights, separated from Virginia Highlands by a whole neighborhood.

-I then calculated the number of topics that were suggested from participants that tweet analysis.
-I compared the participant’s suggestions to the topics found from one month of tweets and found that recall was 20%.
+I then calculated the number of topics that were suggested from participants via tweet analysis.
+I compared the participants’ suggestions to the topics found from one month of tweets and found that recall was 20%.
 This means that the topic modeling only found 20% of the potential topics for that neighborhood.
-Because of the low recall rate, I expanded the topic modeling to use three months of tweets
+Because of the low recall rate, I expanded the topic modeling to use three months of tweets.

 This low recall rate likely reflected how geotagged tweets do not represent the population and are therefore missing key topics for a neighborhood vibe.
 For example, Midtown is known for being an LGBT-friendly neighborhood; however, none of the topics that emerged from the data analysis were LGBT-related.